 Under North Carolina law, plaintiff attorneys are required to pay off any liens attached to their client’s personal injury settlement or judgement.
 However, there are many strategies to mitigate and fight liens that may be attached to your personal injury claim.
 The majority of lien amounts are negotiable, some lien amounts can be limited by court order, and some liens are automatically limited if you have a lawyer to assist in your underlying claim.

 Identifying and settling liens is a crucial part of your personal injury claim.
-At Miller Law Group, we have years of experience representing people throughout North Carolina in personal injury claims.
+With offices in Raleigh and Robinson County, Miller Law Group, has years of experience representing people North Carolina in personal injury claims.
 If you or a loved one is pursuing a personal injury claim and has any concerns regarding liens or subrogation interests, contact Miller Law Group for your free consultation.
 You can also call us at 919-348-4361.